On residual domination and types orthogonal to the value group: Introduction

 \subsection{Acknowledgments}

-We want to thank Maryanthe Malliaris, Yuval Dor and Yatir Halevi for insightful conversations.
-The third author wishes to thank Maryanthe Malliaris also for supporting her visit to the University of Chicago, where some of this research took place; as well to Artem Chernikov for the encouragement to pursue this project and financially supporting the visit of the first author to UCLA.
+We want to thank M. Malliaris, Y. Dor and Y. Halevi for insightful conversations.
+The third author wishes to thank M. Malliaris also for supporting her visit to the University of Chicago, where some of this research took place; as well to A. Chernikov for the encouragement to pursue this project and financially supporting the visit of the first author to UCLA.